B.A. Sociology, Pacific Lutheran University

 BIS 490/BIS 593 Senior Seminar/Graduate elective:Commercial Sex Work, Sexual Health & Global Human Rights

 My research and scholarship centers on the critical study of social inequality, focusing on the relationship between sexuality, power, and context (including: organizational, institutional, cultural, and global contexts).
 In the past my research has included ethnographic research on post-industrial service work jobs including waitressing and sex work; more recently I have applied my research and scholarship to evaluating popular discourses about the "sexualization of girls," and discourses and policies about sex work and human trafficking.
-My current projects include a community-based study of transgender sex workers in the Seattle area (funded by the Harry Bridges Center for Labor Studies and the Pride Foundation).
-I am also writing an introductory sexuality studies book ("Sexuality: the Basics," Routledge press), and I am a blogger for Ms. Magazine, Rh Reality Check, and Sexuality & Society.
+My current projects include a community-based study of transgender sex workers in the Seattle area (funded by the Harry Bridges Center for Labor Studies and the Pride Foundation), and an introductory sexuality studies book ("Sexuality: the Basics," Routledge press).
+My public scholarship can also be found at The Conversation, Ms. Magazine Blog, Rh Reality Check, Sexuality & Society, & The Feminist Wire.
+For more info please see www.karilerum.com

 Lerum, K. 2015.
 “A FemmeNist ManiPedifesto.”
 Cultural Studies <--> Critical Methodologies 15 (2): 156-162.
 First published on December 16, 2014 doi: 10.1177/1532708614562886.